 Whoever knows me knows that I prefer ball heads to any other heads because they give you the most freedom of movement which for me means freedom of composition.
 So I would recommend this kind of ball heads.

 The setup I am using on my larger tripod is the carbon fiber FLM CP30-XL PRO tripod with an FLM CB-58FTR PRO ball head.
-This ball head is a very smart one that in a way combines the ball head idea with the geared head since you can move it freely and very easily so you can compose in different ways very quickly, but it also has a special knob that blocks the movement of the ball head on just one direction which makes it quite accurate if you need to compose with accuracy, like for instance when you need to control in the highest degree your composition – control your verticals, horizontals etc.
+This ballhead is a very smart one that in a way combines the ball head idea with the geared head since you can move it freely and very easily so you can compose in different ways very quickly, but it also has a special knob that blocks the movement of the ballhead to just one direction which makes it quite accurate if you need to compose with accuracy, like for instance when you need to control in the highest degree your composition – control your verticals, horizontals etc.

 I am using a ball head for my travel tripod also.
 This is another great set up that I am recommending warmly.
 Just like my first set up is quite expensive but you can use a tripod for years and years if you treat it right so it is a great value.
 My travel set up is a Gitzo GT2545T Traveler Series 2 Carbon Fiber Tripod and a Gitzo Series 1Traveller GH1382QD Center Ball Head.
 It is a quite compact set up great for travel and for hiking or walking long distances which makes it perfect for the purpose I need it.

 Except for the ball head, you can find other types of tripod heads that can be useful if used right.